netdata/netdata/docs/cloud/visualize/overview.md

-# Home, overview and single node views
+# Home, overview and single node tabs

 Learn how to use the Home, Overview, and Single Node tabs in Netdata Cloud, to explore your infrastructure and troubleshoot issues.

 ## Home

-The Home view provides a predefined dashboard of relevant information about entities in the War Room.
+The Home tab provides a predefined dashboard of relevant information about entities in the War Room.

-This view will automatically present summarized information in an easily digestible display.
+This tab will automatically present summarized information in an easily digestible display.
 You can see information about your nodes, data collection and retention stats, alerts, users and dashboards.

-## Overview and single node view
+## Overview and single node tab

 The Overview tab is another great way to monitor infrastructure using Netdata Cloud.
 While the interface might look similar to local dashboards served by an Agent Overview uses **composite charts**.